 1. Rate liability uplifts could exceed 400%.

-valuation of with a margin of error of 15% is acceptable.
+2. The accuracy of valuation with a margin of error of 15% is acceptable.

 5. The Government claimed that the Check, Challenge, Appeal system will speed up the appeals process.